EPCCed/2024-11-04-archer2-intro-develop/_episodes/02-system-overview.md

 ## Architecture

-The ARCHER2 Cray Shasta system consists of a number of different node types.
+The ARCHER2 HPE Cray EX system consists of a number of different node types.
 The ones visible to users are:

 * Login nodes